📨 The Latest Go-To Newsletter: 🍽️ The Go-To Dinner Club

 The NCANA Run for Joy 5K was created in memory of healthcare trainee Katelyn Joy Beardsley, who died by suicide two months prior to graduating from Wake Forest University School of Medicine’s Nurse Anesthesia program.

 Beardsley was known for her deep love for people and counseled many who were experiencing depression.
-However, it came as a surprise to those who knew her that she had also been experiencing anxiety/depression.
-She used running to combat her anxiety/depression and that is why they do a run in memory of her.
+However, it came as a surprise to those who knew her that she had also been experiencing anxiety and depression.
+She used running to combat her anxiety/depression, and that is why they do a run in memory of her.

 Medical trainees continue to face significant mental health concerns, with numerous studies revealing high rates of mental distress among medical students and a stigma that stops them from getting help.
 Run for Joy seeks to combat this stigma and support the mental wellness of healthcare trainees.